-How Much is Block Paving?
+How Much Does Block Paving Cost?

 Let's get straight to it and discuss the average costs of brick paving!